akienz99/arduino-library-files/README.md

 ## Licence note

-These libraries are licenced under the GNU LGPL Version 2.
+These libraries are licensed under the GNU LGPL Version 2.
 A copy of that can be found in the LICENSE file.